champsing/Ragecraft-IV-resourcepack/README.md

 The current supported version is **1.1.0**。

 ## How to translate the Map
-In this version of the Map, the original version and translated versions are seperated.
+In this version of the Map, the original version and translated versions are separated.
 You need to download a modified version of the Map containing translation json keys to get the translation: [CLICK HERE TO DOWNLOAD]()

 **IMPORTANT！！！Your game progress in the original version CAN'T BE MIGRATED to the translation version！！！ because we use a modified version of the Map.
 PLEASE OPEN THE WORLD IN A DIFFERENT SAVE OR FOLDER！！！**